ibmjstart/bluemix-node-mysql-uploader/README.md

     cf -v

 #### Steps ####
-In the terminal, go to the directory of the app, and follow these steps.
+In the terminal, go into the directory named **app**, and follow these steps.

 1. Login to Bluemix.